lawrencejones/diggit/README.md

 # diggit

+This project is a collection of tools that aim to expose coding behavioural patterns by examining how code changes over time in projects under version control.

 ## Abstract

 When working on a large codebase, it is easy not to see all of the dependencies and relationships.